Ouphix/synchro-psychotherapies/steps2.md

 #### Experimental set-up
 It is however not very defined in the articles.
 Consequently, it was difficult to contrast synchrony between two well defined periods.
 A much more operrationnalized psychotherapy like motivational interviewing could be useful.
 This kind of psychotherapy can be rated with the degree of adherence of the psychotherapist to the principles of the therapy like the MITI.
 Consequently, we could compare two quantitative variables that will reflect the quality of the psychotherapy at a more precise moment instead of a more general outcome.

-##### Technical discussions
+##### Technical limits
-In a lot of other domains of fundamental algorithm development, computer labs compete on public databases developped for a specific purpose to develop algorithm for the detection of some features for instance.
-This work are presented during [challenge sessions](http://sspnet.eu/avec2011/) in congresses.
-However, there is a problem with confidentiality when we deal with psychotherapy videos.

 It would be better to have a more experimental set up to improve this problems, make a specific database for this kind of automatic analyses to avoid changes of configuration of the room, the luminosity, the place of the different subjects, the number of subjects, the movement of the camera during recording.

-It seems that it would be very important to have several devices (camera, kinect, mikes).
+It seems that it would be very important to have several devices (camera, kinect, mikes, actimetr).
 This leads to a problem that wasn't raised in this set up since there was only one camera.
 In case, of several devices, it is very important that all of them are synchronized.

 To begin to work in a multiperson psychotherapy was theorcally possible and the team developped scripts for that on SyncPy (S_Estimator) however, it is much more challenging that evaluate the synchrony of the dyad since the configuration needs to be comparable, the subject musn't overlap and must be filmed in the same conditions (zoom).